GadhiyaAkash/serialize-form-data/README.md

 ## What is this?
-Serialize form fields to submit a form over ajax
+Serialize form fields to submit a form over ajax request

 ## Installation